North Woodbury NJ 8-23-24 |

 found out this was a Greenbrier car.
 I emailed to see if they would send me

 drawings but they did not reply.
-It was not my intention to make this car first.
+It was not my intention to make this car

+it.
 There were 8 trips and 6 hours total in getting the info needed.
 I did the

 measuring completely by myself.
 This is measuring the length with my 100 foot